 - Animal Kingdom Villas – Kidani Village

 - Villas at Disney’s Grand Floridian Resort and Spa

-- Reflections - A Disney Lakeside Lodge (Coming in 2022)
+- Reflections – A Disney Lakeside Lodge (Project on hold)

 As you can probably tell by the names, many of the Villa resorts are located in the same spot (and share the same amenities) as a Deluxe-level resort.